Have A Question?

 A heroin addict will begin to experience negative health impacts as use becomes chronic, both physical and emotional.
 Addiction to heroin can strain relationships, affect a user’s job, interfere with education, or impact the user’s ability to stay fully lucid.
 Withdrawal from heroin can cause intense illness.
-For this reason, anyone with a heroin addiction needs the support of a Portland Maine heroin detox center.
+For this reason, anyone with a heroin addiction needs the support of a Portland Maine drug rehab center.

 Withdrawal from heroin varies according to how long and frequently the addict has used.
 Withdrawal onset can occur after only a few hours, though more commonly sets in between 24 to 48 hours after the last use.
 Mental function becomes impaired, breathing is weakened, extreme vomiting can occur, itching sensations are often experienced, and appendages can feel heavy.